 There are several sites throughout the city that demonstrate the significant cultural influence Celtic regions have had on St. Augustine.

-Menendez and the 800 colonists who originally accompanied him were from the town of Aviles and surrounding areas in the northern, Celtic region of Spain.
-This not only makes St. Augustine the oldest city in the U.S., but also the oldest Celtic city in the U.S.
+Menendez and the 800 colonists who originally accompanied him were from the town of Aviles and surrounding areas in the northern Celtic region of Spain.
+This not only makes St. Augustine the oldest city in the U.S. but also the oldest Celtic city in the U.S.

 Besides Florida’s first Spanish colonial governor Don Pedro Menendez, six more colonial Florida governors were of Celtic descent.

 In the 1700s, the Spanish government stationed Irish and Scottish expatriate soldiers who couldn’t return to their homeland.
-Several of these military men rose up through the ranks to become Governor of Spanish Florida.
+Several of these military men rose up through the ranks to become Governors of Spanish Florida.

-Located along the Plaza de la Constitucion, St. Augustine’s “Central Park”, the cathedral-basilica is an architectural and artistic masterpiece and is home to America’s first parish.
 Irish priests Miguel O’Reilly and Thomas Hassett supervised the construction of the cathedral from 1793 to its completion in 1797.
 While it is still actively used as a place of worship, the church is open year-round to the public for touring and musical performances.
-Guides are available Monday – Thursday from 11 a.m. – 5 p.m. to answer questions and share information about the Celtic heritage, art and architectural elements of the cathedral.
-Visitors often bask at the bright ceiling, detailed tiled floor, or its many ornate glass windows and paintings.
-A virtual tour is also available to get a preview of the experience that awaits.